Prawal-Sharma/MakeItLofi/README.md

 # Make It Lo-Fi 🎵

-Transform any audio into authentic lo-fi with vintage textures and analog warmth.
-A web application that takes YouTube URLs or audio files and applies professional lo-fi processing using advanced DSP techniques and real texture samples.
+Transform your audio into authentic lo-fi with vintage textures and analog warmth.
+A web application that takes audio files and applies professional lo-fi processing using advanced DSP techniques and real texture samples.

 ## What is Make It Lo-Fi?